adcengiz/multi-lingual-nli/README.md

-# Learning Sentence Representations for Cross-Lingual NLI
+# Cross-Lingual NLI from Scratch
 ## What is NLI (Natural Language Inference)?

 Given a premise-hypothesis pair, NLI is the task of understanding whether the premise _entails_ the hypothesis, whether it _contradicts_ the hypothesis or neither (the relationship is _neutral_).

 __Cross-lingual NLI__ involves training a natural language inference model in a language and predicting entailment labels for data in another language.
 For example, in this project, we train an NLI model on MultiNLI data - which is available only in English - and evaluate it for use in other languages.

-### Translate-Train

-Translate-Train method uses machine translation to generate training sets in the XNLI dev and test languages.
-Here we use the machine-translated training sets provided on [XNLI repo](https://github.com/facebookresearch/XNLI) to reproduce the translate-train results of [Conneau et al. (2018)](https://arxiv.org/pdf/1809.05053.pdf).
-We use this method as our primary baseline.

-### Translate-Test
+### Train XNLI Folder

-Translate-Test method involves translating the development and test sets to the training/source language (English).
-Machine-translated dev and test sets are also provided on [XNLI repo](https://github.com/facebookresearch/XNLI).
-We reproduce the translate-test results to use as our secondary baseline.
+Holds the notebook that explains how a target language encoder is aligned to a source language encoder using parallel corpora, and how we use the aligned encoder to perform ```cross-lingual NLI without translation```.
+Also, below is an explanation of the whole process.

 ### SNLI-Only